NeuraLegion/sectester-js/packages/core/README.md

 - type: `CredentialProvider[]`

-Allows you to provide credentials and load it in runtime.
+Allows you to provide credentials that are loaded at runtime.
 The configuration will invoke one provider at a time and only continue to the next if no credentials have been located.
 For example, if the process finds values defined via the `BRIGHT_TOKEN` environment variables, the file at `.sectesterrc` will not be read.

 #### EnvCredentialProvider